Hohes Venn-Eifel

 Park History

-Hohes Venn-Eifel Nature Park was established in 1960, one of North Rhine-Westphalia's first nature parks and among Germany's pioneers.
-The park coordinates with the Belgian High Fens Nature Park and the Eifel National Park (established 2004 within its boundaries) to provide landscape-scale protection.
-Its creation reflected both the need for recreational space for the Rhineland population and growing awareness of the volcanic landscape's unique geological significance.
+Hohes Venn-Eifel Nature Park was established in 1960 as the North Eifel Nature Park, one of North Rhine-Westphalia's first nature parks.
+[1] The park merged with the Belgian Parc Naturel Hautes Fagnes-Eifel in 1971 to form the current German-Belgian transboundary park.
+[1] The Eifel National Park was established in 2004 within the nature park boundaries.
 Modern management integrates three layers of protection across the transboundary landscape.

 Major Trails And Attractions